bwsewell/bwsewell.github.com/_posts/2013-03-12-viable_replacements_for_the_password.md

 ## Two Factor Authentication is a Band-Aid

-Facebook, Google and Dropbox have all implemented a form of two-step, which requires a user to enter a temporary code sent to their mobile phone.
+Facebook, Google and Dropbox have all implemented a form of two-step, which requires a user to enter a temporary code sent to their mobile phone after entering their password.
+This added layer of protection definitely helps, but is not a long-term solution.
+These text messages could still be intercepted if someone really wanted them badly enough, and then of course... what happens if you lose your phone?

 ## So Now What?

 Biometric authentication may be one of the better solutions, but it doesn't seem feasible just yet.
 [Physical keys](http://www.technologyreview.com/view/510106/googles-alternative-to-the-password/)?
 [Jewelry](http://www.technologyreview.com/news/512051/google-wants-to-replace-all-your-passwords-with-a-ring/#.UT8OP_Bu8_A.reddit)?
+We need to find a viable alternative that can be widely adopted.

+This should keep us up at night.